AlgebraicJulia/Decapodes.jl/docs/src/concepts/composition.md

 # Composition

 ``` @example DEC
-using Catlab # hide
+using Catlab
-using DiagrammaticEquations # hide
+using DiagrammaticEquations
-using Decapodes # hide
+using Decapodes
 ```

 ```@raw html